Agents

 Agents can be created collectively and administered a survey together.
 This is useful for comparing responses across agents.

-For example, here we create a list of agents with each combination of listed trait dimensions:
+For example, here we create an a list of agents as an AgentList with different combinations of traits:

 ages = [10, 20, 30, 40, 50]